 Most PC applications use only the normal colours in the left hand column.
-This is a snag when it's mapped to the LCD display in your handheld, because there is not enough contrast between the colours.
+This is a snag when it's mapped to a grey scale LCD display, because there is not enough contrast between the colours.
 We therefore provide special "bright" mode that artificially brightens the white text colour to make it stand out better.